 - B2B communities are niche and they are about passionate experts who can debate about fairly specific subjects in great detail.
 Comments may be few and far between but rewarding,

-- in the B2B world , in most cases, co-creation has already been old hat for a long long time.
-As a matter of fact, most business to business offers are and have been developed in close partnership with clients and third-party value add providers.
-Comments in social media aimed at improving products are mostly welcome,
+- in the B2B world, in most cases, co-creation has already been old hat for a long long time.
+As a matter of fact, most businesses to business offers are being developed in close partnership with clients and third-party value add providers.
+Comments in social media aimed at improving products are most welcome,

 - B2B business is made of ecosystems.
 Social media is ideal for fostering discussions and brand advocacy through such ecosystems.